Health-Informatics-UoN/hutch/README.md

 ## Hutch-Trefx
 [Hutch-Trefx](https://github.com/Health-Informatics-UoN/hutch-trefx/tree/main) is an Executing Agent implementation that accepts jobs from a TRE Agent, executes them and records outputs and provenance, submitting the results to be approved for egress.

+## Hutch Cohort Discovery
+[Relay and Bunny](https://github.com/Health-Informatics-UoN/hutch-cohort-discovery) are applications for creating a federated network for Cohort Discovery.